 Given the global nature of shipping, Eagle calls on numerous ports and countries around the world, some which are more prone to corruption risk as defined by Transparency International.
-We adhere to the strong moral and ethical principles outlined in our Code of Ethics, and we are committed to conducting business in accordance with applicable anti-corruption laws.
+We adhere to the strong moral and ethical principles outlined in our Code of Ethics, and we are committed to conducting business in accordance with applicable anticorruption laws.
 The Eagle Code of Ethics is applicable to all office staff and crew, and our Board as well.
 We maintain safeguards to assure that we do not engage in any activities prohibited by these laws in our global operations, as set forth in more detail in our internal policies and procedures.

 Eagle has a zero-tolerance policy towards bribery and adheres to both the U.S. Foreign Corrupt Practices Act and the UK Bribery Act.
 Our Code of Ethics emphasizes that employees must not accept gifts or other benefits if their business judgement or decisions could be affected, and that gifts of cash or cash equivalents are strictly prohibited.
 Eagle had zero legal proceedings associated with bribery or corruption in 2020.
-The Code of Ethics obliges employees who observe, or become aware of a situation they believe to be in violation of the Ci to promptly notify their manager and describes the inte reporting mechanisms in place.
+The Code of Ethics obliges employees who observe, or become aware of a situation they believe to be in violation of the Code, to promptly notify their manager and describes the internal reporting mechanisms in place.

-Eagle believes that combating corruption requires collect action, and we participate with fellow industry participathrough the Maritime Anti-Corruption Network (MACM MACN provides a platform for company members to stakenowledge and approaches to combating corruption, also constructive engagement with other stakeholders cluding ports, customs and immigration authorities.
-The japproach is based on the belief that improvements to system can only last if it supports and benefits the key stakeholders operating in it.
+Eagle believes that combating corruption requires collective action, and we participate with fellow industry participants through the Maritime Anti-Corruption Network (MACN).
+MACN provides a platform for company members to share knowledge and approaches to combating corruption, but also constructive engagement with other stakeholders including ports, customs and immigration authorities.
+The joint approach is based on the belief that improvements to the system can only last if it supports and benefits the key stakeholders operating in it.

-BUSINESS ETHICS UNIT OF MEASURE DATA 2019 DA 20: CORRI UPTION IND EX Number of calls at ports in countries that have the 20 lowest rankings in Transparency International's Corruption Perception Index Number 249 25 co RRUPTION Total amount of monetary losses as a result of legal proceedings associated with bribery or corruption Reporting currency 0 0
+BUSINESS ETHICS UNIT OF MEASURE DATA 2019 DATA 2020 CORRU PTION INDE ΞX Number of calls at ports in countries that have the 20 lowest rankings in Transparency International's Corruption Perception Index Number 249 253 COI RRUPTION Total amount of monetary losses as a result of legal proceedings associated with bribery or corruption Reporting currency 0 0